noi-techpark/opendatahub-website/src/content/use-cases/taxi_merano.md

 short:
   subtitle: "TAXI MERANO"
-  title: "**Data for mobility: Skidata in the Open Data Hub ecosystem**"
+  title: "**Smarter mobility through Data Sharing**"
-  description: "Skidata, a company that specialises in providing parking management and access control solutions, has chosen to integrate itself into the Open Data Hub ecosystem by becoming an “**API Certified Technology Provider**”."
+  description: "In Merano, taxis are becoming an integral part of the intelligent mobility system thanks to Open Data Hub's Data Sharing service.
+By securely sharing real-time location and availability data, each driver contributes to a digital ecosystem that reduces waiting times, optimises journeys, and improves the experience for residents and visitors alike.
+This data can also be integrated into journey planning tools to support more efficient and sustainable multimodal mobility."
-  btn_link: "/use-cases/skidata"
+  btn_link: "/use-cases/taxi_merano"
   btn_label: Read more
   img_back: "/img/use-cases/taxi_merano/OpenDataHub-Taxi-Merano-0737-w.jpg"
-  img_link: "/use-cases/skidata"
+  img_link: "/use-cases/taxi_merano"
   img_credit: "© Open Data Hub / Tania Marcadella"
   img_back_title: "SKIDATA Parking Access Device & Open Data Hub"
   img_back_alt: "SKIDATA parking access device used in Open Data Hub’s API Certified integration for sharing real-time parking data."